Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some risk factors are very well known.
 But there is ongoing research about risk factors for many types of cancer.

 Some risk factors, such as family history, may not be in your control.
 But others might be things you can change.
 Knowing the risk factors can help you make choices that might lower your risk.
-For example, sun exposure is a risk factor, and you can protect yourself from the sun.
+For example, sun exposure is a risk factor for many types of skin cancer, and you can protect yourself from the sun.

 The most common risk factors for nonmelanoma skin cancer include: